Translations

 Introduction

 At 3:06 PM, as I begin to write, the sun is shining brightly.
-The temperature is 41 Fahrenheit (5 Celsius).
-The snow (about an inch or 2.54 centimeters), which had fallen late yesterday afternoon and through the night, has melted, except in the shady areas.
-Molly (our ol' puppy) is now outside mostly or in her basement condominium.
-She's no longer an indoor doggy, staying on the couch, in hibernation mode.
-The four days of winter (12/23-26/2022), with highs not above freezing, are over.
-Spring in winter is resuming.
+The temperature is 41 degrees Fahrenheit (5 Celsius).
+The snow (about an inch, or 2.54 centimeters), which fell late yesterday afternoon and overnight, has melted except in shady areas.
+Molly (our “old puppy”) is now mostly outside or in her basement condominium, no longer an indoor dog.
+She had been staying on the couch in hibernation mode.
+Our four days of winter (12/23-26/2022), with highs below freezing, are over.
+Springtime in winter is resuming.

-Mrs. Appalachian Irishman is visiting her folks.
-(Her youngest sister returns to “Nashvegas” later today.)
+Presently, Mrs. Appalachian Irishman is visiting her folks.
+Her youngest sister returns to “Nashvegas” later today.
 I had not planned to write this article, but I decided to do so.

 Ten Years Ago Today (published 12-27-2010)